OUTCOMES from the Anarchive: memory #05

 We are fans of Maria Benedetti and her traditional and biomedicinal

-practices in Puerto Rico (see Botanicultura), Solcelle, Ole Dahl and Palle Flensted at www.vandrøring.dk, of Thomas Juul-Heider and his Naturcenter Kildegården in Herlev, Naturplanteskolen, www.waterjournal.org, www.tryllehaven.dk, of Extinction Rebellion, and of Greta Thunberg.
+practices in Puerto Rico (see Botanicultura), Solcelle, Ole Dahl and Palle Flensted at www.vandrøring.dk, of Thomas Juul-Heider and his Naturcenter Kildegården in Herlev, Naturplanteskolen, www.waterjournal.org, www.tryllehaven.dk, of Extinction Rebellion, of Alexandria Ocasio-Cortez, and of Greta Thunberg.

 I offer my deepest gratitude to my partner Maria Kamilla Larsen, our daughter Freia Pilar, and our families in Denmark and Puerto Rico, for which this work would have otherwise been impossible without their indispensable support.

 Very Special Thanks to Michy Marxuach, Felix Becker, Florian Dombois, Miguel Prados, el Maestro Reyes, and Sergio Montero Bravo for all the support and needed friendship, to The People of Sweden, Maria Lantz, Marie Knudsen, Juan Quemada, Jonas Harder, Jens E. Bergsted, Kirsten Høi & Bolette Halfdan-Nielsen of Herlev Komune, and not least Anne Retz Wessberg and her team at Gammelgaard.